MS Knyaz Vladimir: 2005-Present

 Upon entering service for them, Mano Maritime renamed her the Royal Iris and painted a smiling yellow fish on both sides of her hull.
 On 21 June 2005 a small fire broke out on board while the ship was anchored off Samos.
 It was quickly extinguished by the crew.
 Until 2014 Royal Iris regularly set out on cruises through the Greek Islands and Cyprus.
 In 2014 Mano Cruises stopped the ship's operations, and renamed it to Roy Star.
 The liner arrived in the Greek port of Chalcis (Chalkida) for lay up on November 6, 2014.

 On 28 January 2017 Cruise Industry News reported that the vessel would enter into service for Sovfracht and Rosmorport in a joint venture calling on ports in the Black Sea including Crimea, Yalta, Sevastopol and Istanbul, with the ship sailing round-trip from Sochi.
 Ship was bought for around 11.2 million euros.
 A new company was founded "Black Sea Cruises" based in Sochi.
 The ship has Russian flag.

+On March 2026, a purchase agreement was concluded with the Moscow company Razvitie Goroda LLC, whose core business has so far been in the catering and delivery service sector.
+The purchase price was not disclosed.
+Rosmorport justified the sale by saying that the ship's traditional areas of operation in the Black Sea could no longer be used economically due to the geopolitical situation.
+In addition, there were high costs for maintenance and repair of a ship that had been stationary for years.
+According to Russian media, the operator has recently posted permanent losses, in fiscal year 2025 alone, the net loss was around 200 million rubles (about 2.2 million euros).
+The Russian cruise operator Black Sea Cruises LLC would be voluntarily liquidated.
+Several attempts to sell the ship were initially unsuccessful.
+The last auction was scheduled with a starting price of 873.5 million rubles (about 9.7 million euros), but found no interested parties.
+At the same time, a liquidation commission was set up, chaired by Andrei Donchenko.
+Creditors could register their claims within two months of the publication of the notice.